Contact a lawyer now

 When Does Child Support End in Canada Featured Image

 Every parent is liable for their child’s upbringing until they become self-dependent.
-However, with the separation of every parent, we see that there occurs a certain tension and disputes regarding child support.
+However, with the separation of every parent, we see that there occurs a certain tension and dispute regarding child support.

-Well, the answer to this question basically depends on your case.
+Well, the answer to this question depends on your case.

 Generally, by law, a parent is held responsible for taking care of all the needs of every child until they turn 18, with some exceptions.
-Such as if your child is disabled, continuing his/her studies, suffering from any severe long-term disease, etc.
+Such as if your child is disabled, continuing his or her studies, suffering from any severe long-term disease, etc.

 What is Child Support?

 Child support is the financial support that the non-custodial parents pay to the custodial parents for taking care of all the needs of a child.
-Generally, this support is fixed by the court based on the requirement of the child.
+Generally, this support is fixed by the court based on the best interest of the child.

-However, if the parents are in good relationships and mutually agree, they can also fix the child support.
+However, if the parents are in good relationships and mutually agree, they can also provide child support.
 And then get the agreement signed with the help of a child support lawyer.

 This support is entirely for the welfare of the child.
 As a result, it must be paid regularly in time without any complaints.

 Canadian law is also extremely strict regarding this matter.
-Therefore, if anyone doesn’t want to pay or irregularly pay it, there are severe punishments for these acts.
+Therefore, if anyone doesn’t want to pay or irregularly pays it, there are severe punishments for these acts.

 What Does Child Support Cover in Canada?